juealcs/Rethinking_Reasoning_in_Agentic_AI/README.md

-# Agentic AI Reasoning Benchmark
+# Rethinking Reasoning for Next-Generation Agentic AI

 This repository evaluates reasoning efficiency in Agentic AI using local vLLM servers and OpenAI GPT-4.1 as the evaluation judge.